bumzack/ocwd/README.md

 ```

 ```
-psql postgres -U ollamachat
+psql postgres -U webshop
 ```

 ```
-GRANT ALL on  SCHEMA public  TO  ollamachat;
+GRANT ALL on  SCHEMA public  TO  webshop;
 ```

 ```
-CREATE DATABASE ollamachat ;
+CREATE DATABASE webshop ;
 ```

 ```
-GRANT ALL PRIVILEGES ON DATABASE ollamachat TO ollamachat;
+GRANT ALL PRIVILEGES ON DATABASE webshop TO webshop;
 ```
 ```
-\connect ollamachat
+\connect webshop
 ```